 Sidney has been nominated for Best Male Dancer in the Australian Dance Awards and the Deadly Awards, and for a Mo Award.
-Throughout Sidney’s career he has performed and taught extensively throughout Australia and internationally in Asia, Canada, North and South America, UK, Europe, South Africa, New Zealand and the Pacific Islands.
+Throughout Sidney’s career he has performed and taught extensively throughout Australia and internationally in Asia, North and South America, Europe, South Africa, New Zealand and the Pacific Islands.

-In 2011 Sidney performed with the Australian Opera in La Traviata on Sydney Harbour, choreographed for the short film “He Say” by Leah Purcell and Performed at the Edinburgh Festival with Leigh Warren and Dancers.
+In 2011, Sidney performed with the Australian Opera in La Traviata on Sydney Harbour, choreographed for the short film He Say by Leah Purcell and performed at the Edinburgh Festival with Leigh Warren & Dancers.